 Most Professional MBA students are aiming for a trajectory change through upward growth, lateral transition, or a new venture.
 We promise to educate, prepare, and walk with you on your career journey.

-Professional Evening and Online MBA students typically have career needs in one of four areas, and the Jenkins CMC can provide support and guidance:
+Professional Evening and Online MBA students typically have career needs in one of four areas, and the CMC can provide support and guidance:

 - Career Accelerators: The career goal of many Jenkins MBA students is to accelerate their climb through the corporate ranks of their current employers.
 The MBA provides the credibility, business acumen, and leadership skills needed to accelerate within the organization.

 - Career Changers: Some students leverage the MBA to change careers.
 The MBA program teaches business skills and offers practical experiences and exposure to other industries to help facilitate change.

 - Career Explorers: While career changers usually have a career plan, career explorers may not have an idea.
 These students use their MBA experience to explore other career options available to them, given newly-acquired business skills and expertise.